iron-software/IronBarcode-Examples/how-to/read-barcodes-from-streams/README.md

 }
 ```

 As demonstrated, converting a PDF document into a `MemoryStream` and retrieving barcode data from it is efficiently handled by the `BarcodeReader.ReadPdf()` method.
-Utilizing `IronPDF` assists in this conversion, creating a seamless stream from PDF documents for barcode scanning.
+Utilizing `IronPDF` assists in this conversion, creating a stream from PDF documents for barcode scanning.
 For scenarios involving multiple PDFs, it's advantageous to merge them into a single stream for optimal results.
 Experimentation with these techniques will enable customization to fit specific project requirements.